jerryzhao173985/reference_model/README.md

   --operators abs
 ```

-This next example will create all the conformance tests, using different
-temporary build and output directories:
+This next example will create all the TOSA BI conformance tests with no extensions, using different temporary build and output directories:

 ```bash
 tosa_verif_conformance_generator \